- 35 million websites tested and over 760,000 blocked by ISP content filters

 It can be assumed that filters will limit very young children’s ability to see pornography, unless particularly adept at using technology.

-However they are unable to protect children from individual pieces of content on sites like Twitter, Facebook and YouTube.
+However they are unable to protect children from individual pieces of online content on sites like Twitter, Facebook and YouTube.

-There are multiple ways children may come to view inappropriate content using technology, web filters are unable to act as a panacea to protect children completely.
+There are multiple ways children may come to view inappropriate internet content using technology, web filters are unable to act as a panacea to protect children completely.

 Some of the ways that older children may be able to see pornography or other banned content include: